telerik/document-processing-docs/libraries/radspreadprocessing/working-with-worksheets/what-is-worksheet.md

 		CellRange result = worksheet.GetUsedCellRange(new IPropertyDefinition[] { CellPropertyDefinitions.ValueProperty });
 	{{endregion}}

-	>More information and examples of working with the used cell range of a Excel worksheet are available in the [Iterating Used Cells]({%slug radspreadprocessing-working-with-cells-iterating-used-cells%}) topic.
+	>More information and examples of working with the used cell range of a worksheet are available in the [Iterating Used Cells]({%slug radspreadprocessing-working-with-cells-iterating-used-cells%}) topic.

 * __Collection of Hyperlinks__: Each worksheet can contain numerous hyperlinks to web pages, particular cells in the workbook or email addresses.
 More information on the topic is available in the [Hyperlink]({%slug radspreadprocessing-features-hyperlink%}) article.